intel/linux-sgx/docs/design/sgx2.md

 time.

-Given that privileged software will never know which pages aren’t needed anymore by any enclaves, the page deallocation flow must be initiated by the owner enclave and done with following sequences.
+Given that privileged software will never know which pages aren’t needed anymore by any "live" enclaves, the page deallocation flow must be initiated by the owner enclave and done with following sequences.

 1. Enclave determines the range of pages to free (deallocate), and makes an